julien-sarik/axon/README.md

-## Goal
+## Concepts
 Goal of Axon framework is to apply Event Sourcing, [CQRS](https://axoniq.io/resources/cqrs) and DDD concepts.
+### event sourcing
+[Event Sourcing](https://axoniq.io/resources/event-sourcing) is a pattern for data storage, where instead of storing the current state of any entity, all past changes to that state are stored.
+This allows:
+- audit
+- ability to build new views at any moment by replaying past events
+#### snapshot
+In case it's too long to build the latest state of entities based on all past events, Axon provide a [snapshotting]() feature to allow recovering the latest state on an entity based on a snapshot and events that happened after the snapshot was taken.
+#### Replay events
+Axon provides a way to replay events.
+#### Upcasting
+Axon provides a way to nicely update the schema of an event while preserving the replay capability.
+### CQRS
+[CQRS](https://axoniq.io/resources/cqrs) is an architectural pattern which prescribes the decoupling of the command logic and the query logic.
+This allows to scale/store the query component independently from the command component.
+Query component get synchronized through events triggered by the command component.

 ## Axon server
 Axon server is the implementation of the Event store for this demo project.
+It also implement the message (command, event, query) routing solution.
 There are other event store implementations available e.g. MongoStore.
 More details [here](https://axoniq.io/blog-overview/eventstore)
 To run a local axon server: